mr-m0nkey/pathfinder/README.md

 A simple command line application to help with retrieve file paths and chain commands

 # Usage
-Example: find-path my-app npm install
+Example: `pathfinder my-app npm install`

 Output: The app finds the my-app folder and runs npm install on it